leononame/advent-of-code/README.md

 ## How do I play?

 Read more about Advent of Code [here](http://adventofcode.com/2018/about).
 You can start playing by going to [this](http://adventofcode.com/2018) website and signing in with Github.

+## Usage

+To use this run `go run cmd/aoc/aoc.go`.
+You can select a few cli options in the binary.
+The usage is printed running `aoc -h` or `aoc --help`.